Leeds Beckett University - City Campus,

 Even so, it's really important that we all do our bit to help keep our halls communities safe.
 Take a look at the resources below to make sure you know how to keep you and your friends safe during your time at university.

 Our Residence Life team provides online, telephone and face-to-face advice and support to students throughout their stay at university accommodation.
-Many halls have key card locks on all rooms, flats and buildings as well as security teams on-site every day and night at most sites.

 As a Leeds Beckett University student, you need to be aware of the responsibilities you have while in accommodation, on campus and in the local community.
 We’ve put together a guide on how to be a good neighbour and play a positive role in your local community, as well as further information on security on campus.